zle105/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---
 I am a senior research scientist at Livermore Software Technology Corporation (LSTC), interested in the emerging area among machine learning, computational mechanics and material physics.
 I like to develop theories and methods to solve multiscale and multiphysics problems in materials design and advanced manufacturing.

-My recent work on deep material network embedding physics into the building block of a network-based machine-learning model.
+My recent work on deep material network proposes a new way of embedding physics into the building block of a network-based machine-learning model.
+It is used to describe multisclale material systems with highly nonlinear behaviors such as plasticity and failure.